TABLE OF CONTENTS

 When beginning a nonprofit, it is important to be able to accept donations in the safest way possible.
 In order to accept donation payments by credit card, the nonprofit must have a merchant account.
 In most cases, the business will apply for a merchant account through a traditional bank or credit union.
 Often, the nonprofit will be denied a merchant account by the bank.
 The reason the merchant account is denied is due to multiple factors.
 The two most common are:

-Because there is still a vast amount of fraud that takes place on the internet, traditional banks are reluctant to take the chance with approving a payment gateway for a nonprofit.
+Because there is still a vast amount of fraud that takes place on the internet, traditional banks are reluctant to take the chance of approving a payment gateway for a nonprofit.
 But that doesn’t mean it is impossible.
 It simply requires credit card fraud prevention for merchants and chargeback protection procedures.

-Fraud and Chargeback Protection
+Fraud and chargeback protection

 Accepting donations for your nonprofit is one large paramount to its success.
 But an equally important aspect is concerning the security of the donation.
 Contributors want to feel comfortable providing their card information, so be sure to let them know that they are protected.
 PCI compliance and merchant services fraud protections should be top of mind when setting up your nonprofit payment gateway.